 Book your appointment at Novomed today!

-Board-certified specialists at Novomed are passionate about assisting patients in achieving healthy, clear skin and employ cutting-edge treatments and technologies to provide successful treatments for various skin conditions.
+Board-certified dermatologists at Novomed are passionate about assisting patients in achieving healthy, clear skin and employ cutting-edge treatments and technologies to provide successful treatments for various skin conditions.
 Whether you’re suffering from a staph infection or another skin condition, our specialists can customize a treatment plan to your specific requirements.

 To book an appointment or for more information about staph infection, call us toll-free at 800 (NOVO) 6686 or click the live chat icon at the bottom of the screen.